 If desired, you can perform an on-demand recycle.
-An on-demand recycle is recommended after web users have installed the Act!
-Scratchpad and/or configured integration with Google or Outlook.
+An on-demand recycle is recommended after web users have installed and/or configured integration with Google or Outlook.
 For steps on how to perform an on-demand recycle, see "Recycling an Application Pool" on page 20.